MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 You must ensure the following:

 - CsOnlineVoiceRoutingPolicy is assigned to the user.

 - Allow Private Calling is enabled at the tenant level for Microsoft Teams.

 Direct Routing also supports users who are licensed for Microsoft Calling Plan.
-Teams Phone with Calling Plan can route some calls using the Direct Routing interface.
+Phone System with Calling Plan can route some calls using the Direct Routing interface.
 However, the users' phone numbers must be either acquired online or ported to Microsoft.

 Mixing Calling Plan and Direct Routing connectivity for the same user is optional, but could be useful.
 For example, when the user is assigned a Microsoft Calling Plan but wants to route some calls using the SBC.
 One of the most common scenarios is calls to third-party PBXs.
 With third-party PBXs, all calls, except calls to the phones connected to that PBX, are routed using Microsoft Calling Plan, but calls to the phones connected to third-party PBXs go to the SBC, and therefore stay within the enterprise network and not the PSTN.

-For more information about Teams Phone licensing, see [Get the most from Office](https://products.office.com/compare-all-microsoft-office-products?tab=2) and [Plan Options](/office365/servicedescriptions/office-365-platform-service-description/office-365-plan-options) and [Microsoft Teams add-on licensing](./teams-add-on-licensing/microsoft-teams-add-on-licensing.md).
+For more information about Phone System licensing, see [Get the most from Office](https://products.office.com/compare-all-microsoft-office-products?tab=2) and [Plan Options](/office365/servicedescriptions/office-365-platform-service-description/office-365-plan-options) and [Microsoft Teams add-on licensing](./teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

 ## Supported end points

 You can use as an end point:

 - Any Teams client.

 - Common Area Phones.
 See [Set up Common Area Phones for Microsoft Teams](./set-up-common-area-phones.md).
 You do not need a Calling Plan license when setting up a Common Area Phone with Direct Routing.

 - Skype for Business 3PIP phones.
 See [Skype for Business phones (3PIP) support with Microsoft Teams](https://techcommunity.microsoft.com/t5/Microsoft-Teams-Blog/Skype-for-Business-phones-3PIP-support-with-Microsoft-Teams/ba-p/789351)